The Ankeny Brief

 The Ankeny Brief is a free weekly email: what's happening this week, new places to eat, deals, and things to do.
 No spam, unsubscribe anytime.

-Subscribe free →You've got a car, so your options multiply.
-Within ~20–30 minutes: the free Pappajohn Sculpture Park and Des Moines Art Center, the gold-domed State Capitol, the walkable East Village and Court Avenue districts, Gray's Lake and Water Works Park, and the renowned Downtown Farmers' Market on summer Saturdays.
+With a car, your options multiply: within about 20-30 minutes are the free Pappajohn Sculpture Park and Des Moines Art Center, the gold-domed State Capitol, the walkable East Village and Court Avenue districts, Gray's Lake and Water Works Park, and the renowned Downtown Farmers' Market on summer Saturdays.
 A little farther for a Saturday: the Madison County covered bridges in Winterset, the Dutch town of Pella, and the Boone & Scenic Valley Railroad.
+Planning something bigger?
+See our full guide to day trips from Des Moines and weekend getaways, sorted by drive time.

 We round up the exact dates, times, and what's worth your while every week.
 Get the free weekly Brief →